Opening and Saving maps

 For example, the map below is the result of importing a GEXF file generated from one of the Gephi sample networks - the relationships between the characters in 'Les Miserables'.

-To read in files any of these format, either use the Open button in the top bar, or drop the file on a PRSM map window.
+in the top bar, or drop the file on a PRSM map window.
 PRSM will work out from the file extension which type of file it is reading.

-On the right of the Open button is a small dowward pointing triangle.
+On the right of the Open button is a small downward pointing triangle.
 If you click this, you can choose whether the map to be opened will entirely replace the existing map (the default) or be merged with the current map.
 For more on merging, see Merging Maps.

 If you open a map to replace the current map, and then after the new map has loaded, change your mind, you can revert to the previous map by clicking the Rollback icon next to the log entry in the History panel.

-An Excel workbook should contain two spreadsheets, one named ‘Factors’ and the other named ‘Links’.
+To allow PRSM to read data about a map from Excel, the Excel workbook should contain two spreadsheets, one named ‘Factors’ and the other named ‘Links’.
 Both should have a Header (i.e. first row) of column names, with the remaining rows containing data about each Factor or Link (in any order).

 The Factors sheet must have a column headed ‘Label’.
 This column should contain text that will become the labels of the factors.
 It may, optionally, have: